AnyLog-co/documentation/alerts and monitoring.md

 # Alerts and Monitoring

-Nodes in the network can be configured to execute commands periodically.
+Nodes in the network can be configured to execute commands and scripts periodically.
-These commands can monitor the state of the node and the data hosted on the node or the state of peer nodes and their data.
+These commands and scripts can monitor the state of the node and the data hosted on the node or the state of peer nodes and their data.
-The output of the calls can trigger alerts or aggregated in a database that is queried or monitored as needed.
+The output of the calls triggers alerts or aggregated in a database that is queried or monitored as needed.
+Scripts can include any logic expressed using the AnyLog commands.

 The mechanism of issuing repeatable commands is based on a Scheduler.
-Nodes can have one or more schedulers, the schedulers are identified with an ID.
-Scheduler #0 is a system scheduler and in most cases scheduler #1 is for users scheduled tasks The Scheduler contains the commands to execute and the time interval to schedule each command.
+Nodes can be configured with one or more schedulers.
+The schedulers are identified with an ID.
+Scheduler #0 is a system scheduler and in most cases schedulers #1 and higher are for users scheduled tasks.
+The Scheduler contains the commands to execute and the time interval to schedule each command.

+The 2 common ways to represent alerts and monitoring are the following:
+* Schedule a script.
+The code in the script is executed periodically to monitor state or data on the local node or on members of the network.
+The script can update a database that is monitored as needed.
+* Schedule a repeatable query.
+A repeatable query is a query that is executed periodacally and updates a summary (rollup) table that is monitored as needed.

 ## Invoking a scheduler
 The scheduler is initiated using the folowing command: